Building tree annotation with a spreadsheet

 12

-We can now fill the empty cells created in (5) with the ADJP tag, resulting in (6).
-Note that the second instance of ADJP is given an index (“;@2“).
+We can now fill the empty cells created in spreadsheet (5) with the ADJP tag, resulting in spreadsheet (6).
+Note that the second instance of ADJP has extra marking (“;@3”).
 This is because two ADJP instances are occurring consecutively that need to be distinct.
-Aside from ensuring distinctness, the chosen numbering is not important.
+Aside from ensuring distinctness, number choice for such extra marking is not important.
+Nevertheless, it is helpful to follow some convention.
+The convention followed in spreadsheet (6) includes ‘;@n’ for an n-th sister node.
+That “;@3” is an n-th sister node will become clear from spreadsheet (7) onwards.

 (6)